A new discovery by researchers at Arizona State Univeristy points the way to designing crack-resistant metal alloys with different microstructures.

 A recent study into the interactions of metal alloys at the nanometer and atomic scales is likely to aid advances in preventing the failure of systems critical to public and industrial infrastructure.

-Research led by Arizona State University materials science and engineering professor Karl Sieradzki is uncovering new knowledge about the causes of stress-corrosion cracking in alloys used in pipelines for transporting water, natural gas and fossil fuels – as well as for components used in nuclear-power-generating stations and the framework of aircraft.
+Research led by Arizona State University materials science and engineering professor Karl Sieradzki is uncovering new knowledge about the causes of stress-corrosion cracking in alloys used in pipelines for transporting water, natural gas, and fossil fuels – as well as for components used in nuclear-power-generating stations and the framework of aircraft.

 Sieradzki is on the faculty of the School for Engineering of Matter, Transport and Energy, one of ASU’s Ira A. Fulton Schools of Engineering.

-His research team’s findings are detailed in an advance online publication June 22 of the paper “Potential-dependent dynamic fracture of nanoporous gold” on the website of the journal Nature Materials.
+His research team’s findings are detailed in an advance online publication on June 22 of the paper “Potential-dependent dynamic fracture of nanoporous gold” on the website of the journal Nature Materials.

 Using advanced tools for ultra-high-speed photography and digital image correlation, the team has been able to closely observe the events triggering the origination of stress-corrosion fracture in a model silver-gold alloy and to track the speed at which cracking occurs.